X1X1010/XequiNet/README.md

 ## XequiNet
-XequiNet is an equivariant graph neural network for predicting properties of chemical molecules.
+XequiNet is an equivariant graph neural network for predicting properties of chemical molecules or periodical systems.

 ## Requirements
 **The following versions of these packages are only recommended for use.**